Muriel's Wedding: Release

 Muriel's Wedding premiered in the Directors' Fortnight section of the Cannes Film Festival in May 1994.
 The film screened at the 1994 Toronto International Film Festival in September.
 It was released theatrically in Australia on 29 September 1994 by Roadshow Film Distributors, a month after another Australian film, The Adventures of Priscilla, Queen of the Desert.
 In France, it was released as simply Muriel on 26 October 1994.
 The film was also shown at the Welsh International Film Festival in Aberystwyth in November 1994, five months before its general UK release.
 In 1995, the film received a U.S. theatrical release by Miramax, who during the 1990s distributed several other Australian films in the U.S., such as The Castle, Cosi and Strictly Ballroom.

+Home media

+Miramax released the film on VHS in the United States in 1995.
+After its initial Australian VHS release, the film was released on DVD in the country in approximately late 2004, via Roadshow Entertainment.